isaacchammah/capstone/README.md

-  # Project Title

-Can you beat the market?
+  # Can you beat the market?

 The financial simulator that allows you to select a market index and create a portfolio of three stocks.
 It uses data from the past 10 years to help you determine if your portfolio has outperformed the market.